Lemmon v. New York: Events

-Proceedings
+Proceedings and fate of the slaves

 On November 13, 1852, Judge Paine held that the Lemmons were not required to travel to Texas via New York.
 Thus, they had chosen to bring their slaves to New York, knowing it was a free state.
 Thus, the slaves were free according to New York state law forbidding bringing slaves "in transit" into the state.
 Paine relied on the English precedent set in Somersett v.
 Stewart (1772), where the Court of King's Bench declared that only positive law could uphold slavery and that, since England had no laws upholding slavery, slaves entering English territory became free.

-After his decision, Judge Paine organized a subscription.
-He arranged to pay Lemmon the full value of the slaves.
+After his decision, Judge Paine organized a group of business leaders to pay Lemmon $5,000, and Lemmon agreed that if a higher court reversed the ruling and awarded him the slaves, he would manumit them.
 When the case reached the New York Court of Appeals, John Jay II submitted an amicus curiae brief arguing that, inasmuch as Lemmon suffered no loss, he had no justiciable controversy.

+The slaves now having been freed, Louis Napoleon organized a meeting with local Underground Railroad leaders.
+They agreed to have fugitive slave Richard Johnson act as a guide and take the newly freed men and women to North Buxton, a freedmen's neighborhood in Canada.
+One of the Lemmon freedmen quickly left Canada and moved to Michigan, and his descendants live in Lansing, Michigan as of 2023.

-The State of Virginia assisted Lemmon in his appeal to the New York Supreme Court granted certiorari.
+The State of Virginia assisted Lemmon in his appeal to the New York Supreme Court which granted certiorari.
 The court affirmed Justice Paine in December 1857 with one dissent.
 Lemmon appealed again, to the New York Court of Appeals (the state's highest appellate court).
-The Court of Appeals affirmed by a vote of 5–3 in March 1860, holding that the slaves were free.
+The jurists who heard the case included Court of Appeals judges George F. Comstock (chief), Henry E. Davies, Samuel Lee Selden, and Hiram Denio, as well as four supreme court judges acting as appeals court judges; William B. Wright, Thomas W. Clerke, William J. Bacon, and Henry Welles.
+The appeals court affirmed by a vote of 5–2 in March 1860, holding that the slaves were free.
+Denio and Wright offered written opinions in favor of affirming, and were joined by Davis, Bacon, and Welles.
+Clerke prepared a written dissent, while Comstock dissented with only a brief paragraph of explanation.
+Selden objected briefly in writing to hearing the case at all and did not vote.

 The Lemmons assigned their rights to the State of Virginia, which had planned to appeal to the Supreme Court of the United States.
 By then the American Civil War had begun and the case was never heard.